© WEP 2018

 Depending on daylight saving, Melbourne, Sydney and Brisbane are between eight to nine hours ahead of Norway.

-Applicants MUST be between 15-18, HOWEVER if they are applying for August programs, they need to turn 16 before the end of the calendar year and cannot turn 19 while on program.
-If applying for January programs, they must turn 17 before the end of the calendar year and cannot turn 20 on program.
+Applicants MUST be between 15-18, HOWEVER, if they are applying for August semester or year programs, they must turn 16 before the end of the calendar year.
+If applying for January semester or year programs, they must turn 17 before the end of the calendar year.